AdobeDocs/journeys.en/help/using/about/external-systems.md

 This page presents the different guardrails provided by Journey Orchestration when integrating an external system, as well as best practices: how to optimize the protection of your external system using the capping API, how to configure journey timeout, and how retries work.

-Journey Orchestration allows you to configure connections to external sytems via custom data sources and custom actions.
-This allows you, for example, to enrich your journeys with data coming from an external reservation system, or send messages using a third-party systems such as Epsilon or Facebook.
+Journey Orchestration allows you to configure connections to external systems via custom data sources and custom actions.
+This allows you, for example, to enrich your journeys with data coming from an external reservation system, or send messages using a third-party system such as Epsilon or Facebook.

 When integrating an external system, you can encounter several issues, the system can be slow, can stop responding, or it might not be able to handle a large volume.
 Journey Orchestration offers several guardrails to protect your system from over-loading.